farhan-jamil/Barbera/README.md

 # Barbera
-SnipAndClip is a mobile app that connect Barber and Customer to book an appointment online without the hassle of getting in a waiting line before the turn.
+Barbera is a mobile app that connect Barber and Customer to book an appointment online without the hassle of getting in a waiting line before the turn.
 Following is the breakdown of the features,

 - User can search and view barber profile
 - Choose service and book an appointments